family

 "She was born premature.
 She started having problems," Ybarra later told NBC.
 "In my neurotic thinking, I saw the attention that brought in, so I would start to exaggerate some of the things that were going on with her."

-But she did more than exaggerate – inflicting unimaginable abuse on her youngest child in a tragic case of Munchausen's by proxy.
+But Ybarra did more than exaggerate; she inflicted unimaginable abuse on her youngest child in a tragic case of Munchausen's by proxy.

-Ybarra, a former chemist who claimed to have a master's in science, stole harmful bacteria from a lab where she was working at the time and injected it into her daughter.
+As a former chemist who claimed to have a master's in science, Ybarra stole harmful bacteria from a lab where she was working at the time and injected them into her daughter.

 Investigator Michael Weber, from Tarrant County police, said he'd found out from Ybarra's workplace that "she had access to nine pathogens, and four of those pathogens had shown up in her daughter."